Bamit-2021/Amazon_Dataset/README.md

 **Category-wise Analysis:**

 Understand the performance of different product categories in terms of sales, quantity, and profitability.<br/>
-Identify top-performing and underperforming categories to guide inventory and marketing strategies.Allocate resources and marketing efforts based on the performance of each category.<br/>
+Identify top-performing and underperforming categories to guide inventory and marketing strategies.
+Allocate resources and marketing efforts based on the performance of each category.<br/>
 Optimize inventory levels to meet demand fluctuations in high-performing categories.

 **Date-wise and City/State-wise Analysis:**

 Uncover patterns in sales and order quantities based on order dates.<br/>
-Explore regional variations in customer behavior and preferences.Seasonal trends were observed, with increased sales during holidays and special occasions.<br/>
+Explore regional variations in customer behavior and preferences.
+Seasonal trends were observed, with increased sales during holidays and special occasions.<br/>
 Certain cities and states demonstrated higher order quantities, indicating regional preferences.<br/>
 Varied delivery times were noted across regions, influencing customer satisfaction.